mleopold/concierge/README.md

 ---
 Quite a few steps, needs cleanup, most of it can be automated.

+- Deeplens is ony available in the region us-east-1, so don't forget to deploy the rest of your resources here
 - Fix 'parameters.conf' file to fit your environment
 - You can find the IoTEndpoint value by running aws --region {region} iot describe-endpoint or the AWS IOT console (make sure you are in the right region) and settings.
 You will find the value as "Endpoint",  direct url https://console.aws.amazon.com/iot/home?region=<YOUR-REGION>#/settings
 - Create a new policy and then attach it to the AWSDeepLensGreengrassGroupRole role, make sure to update the BucketName-from-parameters.conf from bellow to the actual value from parameters.conf